martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ---

 ## TL;DR
+We built an R Shiny app to improve access to information on Hong Kong's local politicians so that voters can make more informed choices.
+This combines information on each politician alongside their Facebook updates and illustrative maps of their district.

+## Overview
 There is a significant barrier in accessing updates from local politicians in Hong Kong.
 In this project, we tackled this problem by creating a Shiny app in R, which brings together the Facebook feeds and constituency information for Hong Kong's district councillors in one place.
+In this way, people will have access to this disparate information in a web app.

 You can access the app [here](https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors/), and view our GitHub repository [here](https://github.com/avisionh/dashboard-hkdistrictcouncillors).

-Whether you are more of an R enthusiast or simply someone who has an interest in Hong Kong politics (hopefully both!), we hope this post will bring you some inspiration on how you can use R _not just_ as a great tool for data analysis, but also as an enabler for you to do something tangible for your community and causes you care about.
+Whether you are more of an R enthusiast or simply someone who has an interest in Hong Kong politics (hopefully both!), we hope this post will bring you some inspiration on how you can use R _not just_ as a great tool for data analysis, but also as an enabler for you to do something tangible for your community and contribute to causes you care about.

 ## Background